At Prison Fellowship Canada, we respect and protect your privacy. This means that:

 - We keep all personal information confidential and we have safeguards to protect that information whether it is in print, electronic or other form

 - We will make available to you upon request, your personal information that we have on file and we will correct, amend or delete information at your request

 - In the unfortunate event of a security breach we will take steps to contain and minimize the impact of the breach.
 To the extent required by law or best practices, we will notify you and the necessary third parties, and submit the appropriate reports to the Privacy Commissioner.

 Personal information is the information that relates to you as an individual.
 Personal information beyond your name and contact information may include any or all of the following: a record of your donations and preferred payment method, alternative contact information and email correspondence.
 We will only request information from you that relates directly to our activities, and we will keep that information active only as long as the uses for which it has been collected are relevant.

 We must obtain the valid consent of anyone whose name may be retained in our records to receive products or information.
-If a client sends in a sends us a donation on-line, we accept that as implied consent.
+If a client sends us a donation on-line, we accept that as implied consent.
 If we need information beyond that which you have indicated (in conducting a survey, for instance), we will request your explicit consent either orally or in writing.
 You can withdraw your consent at any time.
 If you withdraw your consent, we will remove your name and personal information within 7 days.

 EMPLOYEE AND VOLUNTEER COMMITMENT

 Our employees and volunteers are committed to respecting the personal information we hold in our files.
 Our employees and volunteers have been trained in the proper and respectful use of personal information.